ksgy/rosie-bot/README.md

 ## How to order

-Join slack channel `#rosies-kitchen` and you can tell Rosie what would you like:
+Join slack channel `#rosies-orders` and you can tell Rosie what would you like:

 ```
 rosie order me a pizza